elfedwa/FDI-BO/README.md

-## Faux data Injection Bayesian Optimization
+## Faux-Data Injection Optimization for Accelerating Data-Driven Discovery of Materials
 ## Table of Contents